weinbenni/lawn_robot_project/README.md

 ```
 This command starts the simulated environment gazebo, as well as the joint state publisher, differential controller and the robot topic and spawns a robot object into gazebo.

+This model can be used for further applications or be tele-operated.

+### Autonomus control modes
+The project includes two patterns:
+ - a random pattern, bounded by the boundaries defined in ```config/boundaries.yaml```.
+ - a Boustrophedon pattern, implemented without decomposition.
+Only base functionality is implemented.

 ## Project Structure
 The repository is organized as follows: